AnnChou/eproms-portal/readme.md

 How it’s used:
 The web portal loads this JSON file and renders it as an interactive form for patients.
 After the patient fills it out, their responses are structured as a FHIR QuestionnaireResponse for downstream processing, storage, or integration with other healthcare systems.

+🌐 Live Preview
+Want to see it in action?
+Visit [miniportal.html] (miniportal.html), which dynamically loads and renders 9-sections.lforms.json inside the page.

 ### 📄 PHQ-9 Questionnaire

 FHIR-compliant structured Questionnaire.